Reva Khetrapal: Lokayukta

-On 18 December 2015, Khetrapal was appointed as the Lokayukta (ombudsman) of Delhi, after being nominated for the position by a panel of judges from the Delhi High Court, and then appointed by the President of India, Pranab Mukherjee.
+On 18 December 2015, Khetrapal was appointed the Lokayukta (ombudsman) of Delhi, after being nominated for the position by a panel of judges from the Delhi High Court, and then appointed by the President of India, Pranab Mukherjee.
 Her term of office is for five years.

 In 2019, Khetrapal, as Lokayukta, issued a notice to all members of the Delhi Legislative Assembly for failing to disclose their assets.
 In response, the Speaker of the Delhi Legislative Assembly stated that legislators are not legally required to make such disclosures.
 She is also conducting ongoing proceedings into a complaint regarding corruption, filed by Delhi BJP leader Manoj Tiwari against Aam Aadmi Party ministers Manish Sisodia and Satyender Jain.